-Our intention is that all pupils, irrespective of their background or the challenges they face, make at least good progress from their starting points and achieve high attainment across all subject areas, particularly in Communication & Language, Phonics and Reading.
+Our intention is that all pupils, irrespective of their background or the challenges they face, make good progress and achieve high attainment across all subject areas.
 The focus of our pupil premium strategy is to support disadvantaged pupils to achieve that goal, including progress for those who are already high attainers.

 We will consider the challenges faced by vulnerable pupils, such as those who have a social worker and young carers.
 The activity we have outlined in this statement is also intended to support their needs, regardless of whether they are disadvantaged or not.

-High-quality teaching is at the heart of our approach, with a focus on how best to support learning for disadvantaged and vulnerable pupils.
+High-quality teaching is at the heart of our approach, with a focus on areas in which disadvantaged pupils require the most support.
 This is proven to have the greatest impact on closing the disadvantage attainment gap and at the same time will benefit the non-disadvantaged pupils in our school.
 Implicit in the intended outcomes detailed below, is the intention that non-disadvantaged pupils' attainment will be sustained and improved alongside progress for their disadvantaged peers.